The main distinguishing feature of MAM and MRF technologies is a different polishing substance-instrument:

 Conclusion on section 7: MAM process is many times more productive than MRF process.

 MAM technology and MRF technology both ensure the formation of the nanorelief of the surface with roughness height of less than 20 angstroms, which corresponds to a few atomic layers.
 (For example: lattice constant of silicon a = 5.41 angstroms.)

 Both technologies remove a defective layer formed during the previous operation and at the same time carry in almost no proper defects in the formed pre-surface layer.

 MAM technology has significant reserves for the increase of the quality of the formed surface layer due to favourable influence of the strong magnetic field on the polishing process (cf. item 5).

-Conclusion on item 8: MAM and MRF technologies provide high quality of the formed surfaces.
+Conclusion on section 8: MAM and MRF technologies provide high quality of the formed surfaces.
 MAM technology has significant reserves of polishing quality increase.